Mendocino County Court Records

 In-person access — courthouse kiosks:

-The court has set up public access kiosks at both the Ukiah and Fort Bragg courthouses, located adjacent to the clerk’s offices.
-Instructions are posted at each kiosk.
-These terminals allow the public to search non-confidential criminal, family law, restraining order, conservatorship, and guardianship records that cannot be viewed remotely.
+Public access kiosks are available at both the Ukiah and Fort Bragg courthouses, located adjacent to the clerks' offices.
+Posted instructions at each kiosk walk you through the search process.
+These terminals let you look up non-confidential criminal, family law, restraining order, conservatorship, and guardianship records that cannot be viewed remotely.

 Additional court locations include the Arena Branch (VFW Hall, 24000 South Highway One, Point Arena, CA 95468) and the Willits Courthouse (101 South Main Street, Willits, CA 95490; Phone: (707) 463-7000).
 The court's main administrative line is (707) 463-4664.